-If you live outside of Long Branch, and support the objectives of the Long Branch Neighbourhood Association, you can join as an associate (non-voting) member
+If you live outside of Long Branch, and support the objectives of the Long Branch Neighbourhood Association, you can join as an affiliate (non-voting) member

 Toronto has launched a city-wide “missing middle” housing project, as Michael Mizzi, director of zoning at the City of Toronto, explained at a recent Long Branch Neighbourhood Association AGM.

 I was really pleased to attend the annual general meeting (AGM) of the Long Branch Neighbourhood Association, which took place on Zoom on Nov.
 18, 2020.
 The guest speaker at the meeting was Michael Mizzi, director of zoning and secretary-treasurer of the Committee of Adjustment, who spoke about a plan to “gently’” increase housing density across the city.

 May 5, 2018 Jane’s Walk stops to admire a Cottage Era house at the corner of Long Branch Ave. and Muskoka Ave.
 Jaan Pill photo